 Bryan Hall, the oldest building on campus, was originally built in 1907 as a dormitory for the Florida Female College.
 FSU renovated the building in 1996 to recapture the turn-of-the-century elegance of the original structure and with the hope of creating the ideal place for a living-learning community on campus.
 The project originated as a joint venture between the College of Arts and Sciences and University Housing.
 After gathering several supporters, engaging in much discussion, and conducting careful research, Florida State officially opened Bryan Hall as home to its first Learning Community in the Fall of 1997.

 A professional housing staff member ("Residence Coordinator") lives in the complex, overseeing residential programs and activities.
-The Learning Community Faculty Director, Associate Faculty Director, and Graduate Assistant work together to provide in-residence office hours, coordinate academic opportunities, and facilitate learning community events.
+The Learning Community Faculty Director and Graduate Assistant work together to provide in-residence office hours, coordinate academic opportunities, and facilitate learning community events.